 Sempervivum 'Jade Rose Bud'

-Sempervivum 'Jade Rose' is an attractive, succulent perennial with striking, jewel-toned rosettes of light green leaves that can get flushes of deep rose, rusty red, and burgundy throughout the year.
+Sempervivum 'Jade Rose' is an attractive small succulent with striking jewel-toned rosettes of light green leaves that can get flushes of deep rose, rusty red, and burgundy throughout the year.
 The rosettes are often green in the center and on the outer edges and deep reddish-brown in the middle.
 They grow up to 5 inches (12.5 cm) in diameter and produce offsets, forming a handsome, dense colony with age.
 In winter, the whole rosette can turn a deep rose to burgundy.
 The narrow leaves have fine, white hairs along the margins.